 Which indoor plants produce the most oxygen at night?

-There are quite a number of indoor plants producing oxygen at night.
+There are quite several indoor plants producing oxygen at night.
 The 20 most popular ones are Aloe vera, Gerber daisies, Philodendrons, Valerian plant, Lavender plant, Tulsi, Christmas cactus, Chrysanthemum, Pothos, Chamomile, Snake plant, Orchids, Peace lily, Spider plant, English ivy, Neem, Areca palm, Peace lily, Weeping fig, and Bamboo plant.

 Which plant gives oxygen 24 hours?

-The Peepul tree, which is also known as the sacred fig tree or bodhi tree, produces oxygen 24 hours a day.
+The Peepul tree, also known as the sacred fig tree or bodhi tree, produces oxygen 24 hours a day.
 Most other plants only produce oxygen during the day or at night.

 In purifying the air, how many plants do I need?

-There’s no straightforward answer as to the number of plants you’ll need to purify the air.
+There’s no straightforward answer regarding how many plants you’ll need to purify the air.
 However, some gardeners recommend that you need at least two big leafy oxygen-producing plants for every 100 square feet (or 9.3 meters) of space in your house.

 The Final Breath